Welcome to W.O.A.!

+W.O.A.! stands for Welcome.
+Orientation.
+Adventure.!
 W.O.A.!
-Trips are pre-orientation adventures designed to help students make connections and learn life skills before entering college at CMC.
-Our many trip offerings allow students a variety of opportunities and activities, from surfing to backpacking to community service, so there is something for everyone!
-Each group consists of 15-20 new students and three trip leaders who are currently enrolled at CMC.
-A faculty or staff member may also be on your trip.
+Trips are destination experiences designed to help students make connections and learn life skills before entering college at CMC.
+Our many trip offerings allow students a variety of opportunities and activities, from surfing to camping to community service and urban engagement.
+There is truly something for everyone!
+Each group consists of 15-20 new students and three First Year Guides who are currently enrolled at CMC.

 W.O.A.!
 Trips are designed to promote:

 - A supportive relationship with peers

 - A mentoring relationship with trip leaders

 - Leadership skills